George Herbert Skinner

 George Herbert Skinner (1872–1931) was a British boot and shoe manufacturer, enthusiastic pioneer motorist and inventor of a well-known carburettor which remained in production almost the entire twentieth century until superseded by fuel injection systems.

 Biography

-Herbert Skinner was born in 1872 in Wellingborough the eldest son of boot and shoe manufacturer William Banks Skinner (1847-1914) and his wife born Jane Lilley.
-In 1881 Banks Skinner entered into a partnership with his brother-in-law, Thomas Lilley (1845-1916), and they built a very successful footwear manufacturing and retailing business, Lilley & Skinner.
+Herbert Skinner was born in 1872 in Wellingborough, the eldest son of boot and shoe manufacturer William Banks Skinner (1847-1914) and his wife born Jane Lilley.
+In 1881 Banks Skinner entered into a partnership with his brother-in-law, Thomas Lilley (1845-1916).
+They built a very successful footwear manufacturing and retailing business Lilley & Skinner.

-The eldest son, Herbert Skinner followed his father into the management of Lilley & Skinner.
+The eldest son, Herbert Skinner, followed his father in the management of Lilley & Skinner.
 He brought back Britain's first modern shoe-making machinery from an 1895 visit to USA.